 Certain programs and waivers allow for a wider range of DME

 Some HCBS waivers, programs, and 1915 waivers allow for “Consumer Direction” or “Self Direction”.

 Each program participant will be given a budget.

 The program participant is very much responsible for how the budget is spent, with the help of an appointed a financial advisor they will decide what is necessary.

 These programs and waivers exist so that the participants can stay living in their own homes, so if certain equipment is necessary for them to remain independent, and the budget can cover it, they will very often be allowed get it.

 What can be bought as DME here is far less restricted than with Medicare, as necessity, pretty much, defines what is and isn’t allowed.

 You can read more about Medicaid Self Direction here.

 Transitioning the elderly out of care facilities back into their homes

-Money follows the person – is a Medicaid based program which returns elderly adults to their own homes after they have been in state care facilities, so that, if they are able, they can regain their independence
+Money follows the person – is a Medicaid based program which helps to return elderly adults to their homes after they have been in state care facilities, so that, if they are able, they can regain their independence.

 Assisted living also counts as an individual’s own home for this program.

-If DME are needed for the transition they are purchased by the program – this can go as far as re-modeling the bathroom or kitchen if it is necessary for the move to happen.
+If DME are needed for the transition they are purchased by the program – this can go as far as remodeling the bathroom, or kitchen, if it is necessary for the move to take place.